All-in-one basics class for every developer's practice

 From the lecture 'The 5 Principles of Object-Oriented Design: SOLID - OCP (Open Closed Principle)'

+I remember when I was studying development on my own and then got a job as a developer intern at an IT company.
 With a trembling heart, I added some features to a web project I was working on.
 To speed up development, like when I worked alone, I concentrated the code in a single function or class and didn't even write separate tests.
 However, after receiving numerous code reviews, I realized how much more important it is to keep in mind when writing code in the field.

 Nowadays, when developing a project at a company, we carefully separate the responsibilities of components according to requirements and write test code for the main logic.
 This makes the software safer to operate and maintain, and reduces the time other developers spend reading the code.
 Therefore, companies require multiple developers to collaborate , and the fundamentals of writing sustainable code that ensures stable service operation are considered crucial.